TITLE 8 SOCIAL SERVICES

-A. PSD shall exercise due diligence to identify and notify adult relatives of a child’s removal within thirty (30) days of the removal.
-The notice shall inform relatives of their option to become a placement resource for the child.
+A. PSD shall exercise due diligence to identify and notify adult relatives of a child’s removal within 30 days of the removal.
+The notice shall inform relatives or fictive kin of their option to become a placement resource for the child.

-B. If the parent is unable or unwilling to provide the PSD worker with names and contact information of relatives, the children’s court attorney shall inform the court and ask the court to question the parents about relatives.
-The children’s court attorney shall include in the court order that the parents will provide names of relatives, for possible relative placement, to PSD and attorneys of record five (5) days from the date of the hearing.
+B. If the parent is unable or unwilling to provide the PSD worker with names and contact information of relatives or fictive kin, the children’s court attorney shall inform the court and ask the court to question the parents about relatives or fictive kin.
+The children’s court attorney shall include in the court order that the parents will provide names of relatives or fictive kin, for possible relative or fictive kin placement, to PSD and attorneys of record five days from the date of the hearing.

-C. If the court adopts a permanency plan other than reunification at the permanency hearing, the court shall determine whether or not PSD has made reasonable efforts to identify and notify all grandparents and other relatives.
-The court shall also determine whether or not the department has made reasonable efforts to conduct home studies on any appropriate relative interested in providing permanency for the child.
-If the court finds reasonable efforts have not been made to identify and locate relatives or to conduct home studies on relatives, the court shall schedule a permanency review hearing within sixty (60) days to determine whether an appropriate relative placement has been made.
-If a relative placement is made, the subsequent hearing may be vacated.
+C. If the court adopts a permanency plan other than reunification at the permanency hearing, the court shall determine whether or not PSD has made reasonable efforts to identify and notify all grandparents, other relatives or fictive kin.
+The court shall also determine whether or not the department has made reasonable efforts to conduct home studies on any appropriate relatives or fictive kin interested in providing permanency for the child.
+If the court finds reasonable efforts have not been made to identify and locate relatives or fictive kin or to conduct home studies on relatives or fictive kin, the court shall schedule a permanency review hearing within 60 days to determine whether an appropriate relative or fictive kin placement has been made.
+If a relative or fictive kin placement is made, the subsequent hearing may be vacated.

-D. The court shall hold permanency hearings every twelve (12) months when a child is in the legal custody of PSD.
+D. The court shall hold permanency hearings every 12 months when a child is in the legal custody of PSD.

-E. PSD shall provide the foster parent(s) of a child and any pre-adoptive parent(s) or relative(s) providing care for the child with timely notice of permanency hearings and notice of their right to be heard in permanency hearings and permanency review hearings.
+E. PSD shall provide the resource family of a child and any pre-adoptive parent(s), relative(s) or fictive kin providing care for the child with timely notice of permanency hearings and notice of their right to be heard in permanency hearings and permanency review hearings.
 The right to be heard does not confer the right to standing as a party to the case.

 F. The children’s court attorney shall ensure that PSD’s report to the court for the permanency hearing documents that PSD has considered out-of state, as well as in-state permanent placements for the child.